microsoft/windows-rs/docs/FAQ.md

 windows = { version = "..", features = ["interface"] }
 ```

-Then inside your project you define the interface in much the same way you define a Rust trate just with the `#[windows::interface]` annotation above the trait definition.
+Then inside your project you define the interface in much the same way you define a Rust trait just with the `#[windows::interface]` annotation above the trait definition.

 ```rust
 /// My interface